Distributed Graph Coloring Made Easy: Introduction

 We now explain \Cref{thm:mainSimple} in the case of $d>0$.
-A \emph{$d$-defective $c$-coloring} is a vertex coloring with $c$ colors in which each vertex has at most $d$ neighbors with the same color.
-A \emph{$\beta$-out degree $c$-coloring} is a vertex coloring with $c$ colors together with an orientation of the edges between neighbors with the same color such that each node has at most $\beta$-outgoing edges.
-Note that the edges between vertices with different colors do not need to be oriented.\footnote{These colorings with a bound on the outdegree are closely related to \emph{arbdefective} colorings which were introduced in \cite{barenboimE10} and have played a significant role in the development of sublinear in $\Delta$ algorithms (more details in \cite{MT20}).} For $d=\beta=\Delta^{1-\Omega(1)}$ and $k=1$ and due to the first condition of \Cref{thm:mainSimple}, we obtain a simple $\beta$-out degree $O(\Delta/\beta)$-coloring algorithm that runs in $O(\Delta/\beta)$ rounds.
+A \emph{$\beta$-out degree $c$-coloring} is a vertex coloring with $c$ colors together with an orientation of the edges between neighbors with the same color such that each node has at most $\beta$ outgoing edges.
+Note that the edges between vertices with different colors do not need to be oriented.\footnote{These colorings with a bound on the outdegree are closely related to \emph{arbdefective} colorings which were introduced in \cite{barenboimE10} and have played a significant role in the development of sublinear in $\Delta$ algorithms (more details in \cite{MT20}).} Consider the setting of $k=1$ and $d=\beta=\Delta^{\eps}$ for a constant $0<\eps<1$.
+Due to the first condition of \Cref{thm:mainSimple}, we obtain a simple $\beta$-out degree $O(\Delta/\beta)$-coloring algorithm that runs in $O(\Delta/\beta)$ rounds.
 Further, by assigning a vertex $v$ with output color $\phi(v)$ the color tuple $(\phi(v),i)$ where $i$ is the index of the subgraph $P_i$ that it belongs to in $(2)$, we obtain a $d$-defective $O((\Delta/d)^2)$-coloring in $O(\Delta/d)$ rounds.
 For $k=X=O(\Delta)$, the same defective coloring can be computed in one round.
 This simplifies and subsumes several results in the literature.

 A $\beta$-out degree $O(\Delta/\beta)$-coloring algorithm is one of the two crucial components in the state of the art $(\Delta+1)$-coloring algorithm in \cite{MT20}.
-Our simpler algorithm to compute such a coloring thus also simplifies the overall algorithm (see \Cref{sec:mother} for details).
+Our simpler algorithm to compute such a coloring thus also simplifies the overall algorithm, see \Cref{ssec:simplified} for details.